 All patients on SoC enter the model in the "Off Treatment" health state; they remain here until death.
 All patients on Sativex[®] + SoC enter the model in the "On Treatment" health state.
 After the first cycle, patients who do not attain an initial treatment response do not continue Sativex[®] + SoC in Cycle 2 onwards (i.e. Phase B).
 They move to "Off Treatment".
 Some patients on Sativex[®] discontinue treatment over time and move to "Off Treatment".
 Patients in "Off Treatment" are assumed to have a higher NRS score compared to those in "On Treatment".
-Also, the NRS Score of patients in "Off Treatment" will not decrease with time.
 Patients in "On Treatment" are modelled to have increased utility and incur less health care costs compared to those in "Off Treatment".
 Health-care resource use associated with spasticity was estimated from Applicant-led interviews with health care professionals working in the Irish healthcare setting.
 In the Applicant base case, utilities (stratified by NRS levels) were derived from an analysis of the health-related quality of life data from SAVANT and GWSP0604.
 EQ-5D-3L data was collected in GWSP0604.
 Also, SF-36 data collected in SAVANT was translated into the SF-12 and then mapped to UK EQ-5D-3L scores.

-The Review Group had a number of concerns regarding the cost-effectiveness analysis.
-In the model, the mean NRS score of patients in the "Off Treatment "state cannot decrease with time.
-However, in GWSP0604 and SAVANT, some patients on placebo + SoC had a decrease in NRS score with time.
+The Review Group had a number of concerns regarding the cost-effectiveness analysis; the model structure restricts how the treatment effectiveness of Sativex[®] is modelled and therefore compromises the ability to reflect the patient experience observed in the clinical trials.
 The approach taken may bias the cost-effectiveness results in favour of Sativex[®] + SoC.
 Other concerns relate to the derivation and application of treatment effects and the assumption of benefit on health-related quality of life associated with Sativex[®] + SoC (given limited evidence to support this).